pedroarvellos/memory-game.github.io/README.md

 `git clone https://github.com/pedroarvellos/memory-game.github.io.git`

-The project can be opened in any text editor, for example: _Sublime Text_, _Visual Studio_,  _Sublime Text_, etc.
+The project can be opened in any text editor, for example: _Sublime Text_, _Visual Studio_,  _Atom_, etc.